The Raft is a beautiful story of a boy's summer with his grandmother…on a river…on a raft.

 Encourage discussion with your students about what changes they notice in him as the summer progresses.

-I have included a T-chart for you to record the students' observations.
+I have included a T-chart for you to record your students' observations.
 This chart will be used later when the students form opinions on why they think Nicky changed through the summer.

 Beginning of Summer: